mattermost/desktop/docs/setup.md

 ### macOS

-For OS X 10.11 El Capitan.
-For older versions of OS X the instruction are similar.
+For macOS 10.11 El Capitan.
+For older versions of macOS the instruction are similar.

 1. Download [the latest release](https://github.com/mattermost/desktop/releases) of Mattermost Desktop